 Minors with a restricted permit must hold it for at least 10 days before they can apply for a Restricted License.

 This permit is a restricted license that allows a teen to drive unsupervised within a few restrictions.
-The teen must be at least 16 to obtain this license, and must have completed at least 50 hours of behind the wheel practice.
-The restrictions for this license are:
+The teen must be at least 16 to obtain this license and must have completed at least 50 hours of behind the wheel practice, 10 of which must be at night.
+The restrictions of this license are:

 - There can be no more than one passenger under the age of 18 who is not a family member